Hero (2019 Tamil film): Plot

 Sakthivel "Sakthi" is a young boy who dreams of becoming a superhero, like Shaktimaan.
 After being ridiculed by his teacher and classmates for believing that Shaktimaan is real, Sakthi tries to prove it by falling off the terrace of his school, injuring himself in the process.
 His father tries to convince Sakthi that Shaktimaan is fictitious by showing the disclaimer of the actor Mukesh Khanna advising viewers that the events depicted in the show are purely fictitious, causing Sakthi to abandon his hopes of becoming a superhero.

 Years later, Sakthi and Inbaraj, a.k.a.
-"Ink", are friends who earn their livelihood as educational brokers and run a xerox shop in their neighborhood that houses a certificate forgery unit to help the needy secure their desired jobs at the expense of huge commissions.
+"Ink", are friends who earn their livelihood as educational brokers and run a Xerox shop in their neighborhood that houses a certificate forgery unit to provide individuals forged degrees to secure their desired jobs for exorbitant sums.
 Sakthi bumps into Meera, a social worker at an educational fair and falls in love with her.
 Meera happens to be the inspiration of Sakthi's friend Mathi, a brilliant girl who aspires to become an aeronautical engineer.
 Mathi devises an engine that runs on saltwater as a measure to help her father and many others thwart the problem of rising petrol prices.
 Meera soon learns of Sakthi's true profession and confronts him, where she learns the reason behind his dark profession; his father disowned him after Sakthi confessed to him that, in spite of securing district rank in the higher secondary examinations, he had sold his certificate in order to obtain money to save his father through surgery as he was suffering from a fatal lung infection.

 Meera advises Sakthi to help Mathi secure an admission in an engineering college without any payment in order to redeem himself.
 Sakthi tries to secure admission for Mathi but to no avail.
 He learns that the only way to help Mathi secure a seat is to demonstrate the practical applications of her engine which is rejected by Sathyamoorthy, Mathi's teacher who runs a school for the academically weak but brilliant children.
 Sakthi bypasses his warnings and demonstrates the engine at an educational fair by attaching it to an auto rickshaw.
 This attracts the attention of the henchman of Mahadev.
 In turn, he promises a seat for Mathi with a full scholarship.
 The next day, the auto rickshaw is seized by the police, and Mathi is arrested on the grounds of Patent violation.
 The court convicts her guilty of the charges.
 Mathi is completely distraught and attempts suicide by jumping off a running train.